michellejl/the2018edition/content/writing/2017-08-28-command-line-lightning-talk.md

 ---
-title: "Command Line Lightning Talk"
+title: Command Line Lightning Talk
-date: 2017-08-28T14:01:55-08:00
+date: 2017-08-28 14:01:55 -0800
-Description: "Last Week at Write/Speak/Code I wrote a lightning talk about Command Line Tricks in which I promised a follow up blog article going into more detail about setting up the customizations I talked about.
-Here it is."
+Description: Last Week at Write/Speak/Code I wrote a lightning talk about Command Line Tricks in which I promised a follow up blog article going into more detail about setting up the customizations I talked about.
+Here it is.
-Tags: [Command Line, Talk, How To]
+Tags:
+- Command Line
+- Talk
+- How To
-Categories: [Article, Talk Information]
+Categories:
+- Article
+- Talk Information
 featuredImg: "/imgs/dragon-friend.png"

 ---
 **Note:** *Slides from this lightning talk and other talks I have written can be found on my [github](https://github.com/michellejl/Talk-Slides/).*

 ## My Setup: